Skip to main content

 What is general liability insurance?

-General liability (GL) insurance is the most basic kind of business insurance, and virtually every business should have it to protect themselves.
-It covers three main categories of claims: property damage, bodily injury, and personal and advertising injury.
-Keep in mind that GL covers third-party claims, which means that someone else is blaming you for their injury or damage.
-Here are some examples:
+General liability insurance covers three main categories of claims: property damage, bodily injury, and personal and advertising injury.
+Keep in mind that GL covers third-party claims, which means that someone else is blaming you for their injury or damage

-• A contractor is remodeling a kitchen when one of their workers is moving equipment and breaks a large window in the home.
-The contractor’s general liability policy could cover the cost to replace the customer’s window.
+• Property damage.
+A contractor is remodeling a kitchen when one of their workers is moving equipment and breaks a large window in the home.
+The contractor’s general liability policy could cover the cost of replacing the customer’s window.

-• At a hair salon, one of the stylists is overheard making false and disparaging statements about a one-time client.
+• Personal injury.
+At a hair salon, one of the stylists is overheard making false and disparaging statements about a one-time client.
 The conversation gets back to the client, who sues for slander, a type of personal injury.
-The salon’s general liability policy could cover defense costs as well as any settlement or judgment.
+The salon’s general liability policy could cover defense costs as well as a settlement or judgment.

 What is professional liability insurance?